pabloelt/pabloelt.github.io/content/authors/admin/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: Data Scientist and PhD in Mechatronics.
-I am passionate about solving problems and optimizing processes, especially those related to programming and business knowledge.
+I'm passionate about solving problems and optimizing processes, especially those related to coding and business knowledge.

 #interests:
 #- Artificial Intelligence